 As illustrated, Ethereum’s account balance is just a reflection of the banking system.
-However, the additional functionalities enabled by the Ethereum blockchain, such as smart contracts, allow functionalities beyond just debiting and crediting accounts.
+But smart contracts and other features enabled by the Ethereum blockchain make it possible to do more than just debit and credit accounts.

 Advantages of UTXO

-- It is possible to process multiple transactions outputs at the same time hence enabling parallel transactions an provides a scalable infrastructure
+- It is possible to process multiple transactions outputs at the same time hence enabling parallel transactions and providing a scalable infrastructure

 - High level of privacy since users acquire new addresses for each transaction